 PSNI Chief Warns of Dissident Republican Threat After Lurgan Bomb Attempt

-PSNI Chief Constable Jon Boutcher has warned of the continued threat from dissident republicans following a bomb attack on Lurgan police station, describing the incident as a "futile" attempt to appear relevant ahead of the Easter Rising anniversary.
+PSNI Chief Constable Jon Boutcher has issued a stark warning about the continued threat from dissident republicans following a bomb attack on Lurgan police station on the evening of Monday, 30 March 2026 β describing the incident as a "reckless and cowardly" attempt to appear relevant ahead of the Easter Rising anniversary.

 Background